shristirawat-30/Smart_Hospital_Management/README.md

 ##  Features

 - Patient registration with binary search
+- Doctor Assignment based on their specilaity using Levenshtein string mtching algo
 - Appointment system using priority queue
 - Doctor assignment using min-heap load balancing
 - Analytics dashboard